-Trump GM Tweet: Latest Donald Trump Twitter Rant Threatens General Motors With ‘Big Border Tax’ For Cars From Mexico
+Trump GM Tweet: Latest Donald Trump Twitter Rant Threatens General Motors With ‘Big Border Tax’ For Cars From Mexico [Opinion]

 Republicans – and many Democrats – have always believed that the economy should largely be allowed to follow the guidance of what Adam Smith referred to as the “invisible hand” of supply and demand.
 In other words, forcing companies to manufacture goods in places where it’s going to cost them more to do so would – at least in theory – lead to inflation and noncompetitive companies.

 Whether one actually believes this is entirely accurate is beside the point.
 The real point is that Republicans have until Donald Trump always held the position that laissez-faire economics are central to having a healthy United States economy.
-Now suddenly, they have embraced a candidate who believes he has both the right and the obligation to directly manage the business affairs of major American corporations like GM, Ford and Carrier – as the Trump GM tweet makes clear.
+Now, suddenly, they have embraced a candidate who believes he has both the right and the obligation to directly manage the business affairs of major American corporations like GM, Ford, and Carrier – as the Trump GM tweet makes clear.

 JUST IN : GM says Chevy Cruze, which Trump earlier criticized for being "Mexican made" & sold "tax free across border", is made in Ohio. pic.twitter.com/oh66pKfdiB